epfl-ada/ada-2020-project-milestone-p3-p3_2fast2curious/README.md

 ## Methods

  1. Imputation of the missing values with a K-Nearest Neighbor algorithm.
- 2. Lasso regularization
+ 2. Construction of the target for machine learning algorithms.
- 3. PCA
+ 3. Feature selection :
- 4. Pair-matching
- 5. Recursive feature selection
+                                    - recursive feature selection
+                                    - Pearson's correlation
+                                    - Chi-2
+                                    - Lasso regularization
+4. Construction of a logistic regression model based on selected features.
+5. Outcome analysis (without matching).
+6. Calculate propensity scores, based on selected features.
+7. Find the best matching using the propensity scores (bipartite graph).
+8. Balance checking.
+9. Outcome analysis (with matching).
+10. Sensitivity analysis (if time allows)

 ## Proposed timeline

-**Week 1** : handling missing values, lasso regularization and PCA to identify relevant features.

-**Week 2** : pair matching to visualize the effect of Piso Firme on the selected features.

-**Week 3** : generation of plots for the report and data story.
-Start with the report/data story.
+**Week 1** : generation of the logistic regression model, feature selection, feature engineering and first outcome analysis.
+Generate propensity scores.

-**Week 4** : preparation of the video.
+**Week 2** : Generation balanced samples using matching, second outcome analysis, and sensitivity analysis

 ## Organization within the team

-**Elia** : dealing with missing values.
-Lasso regularization.
+**Elia** : preparation of the logistic regression model (feature selection, feature engineering), interpreting results.

-**Hugo** : PCA, feature selection.
+**Hugo** : preparation of the logistic regression model (feature selection, feature engineering), interpreting results.

-**Pierre** : matching and checking the influence of the Piso Firme.

-**Together** : defining which plots should be made, report/data story and video.
+**Pierre** : generation of propensity scores and matching, interpreting results.
+Sensitivity analysis.

 ## Questions for the TAs